Overview

 We treat an abscess by draining it and removing all the infected tissue.
 Some abscesses drain by themselves, but you usually still need a procedure to clean the area.

 We can drain most abscesses in the emergency department (A&E) or our emergency general surgical clinic under a local anaesthetic.
-You stay awake during the procedure, but the local anaesthetic medicine makes the area around the abscess numb and pain-free.
+You stay awake during the procedure, but the local anaesthetic medicine makes the area around the abscess numb (unable to feel pain).

 Read more about skin abscesses and internal abscesses on the NHS website.